 The main challenge for good control of warehouse operations by business experts who operate WMS and WCS is to set these threshold values such that the operations they entail allow the targeted flow to be achieved in a proactive manner.
 In this context, the management of intra-logistic operations represents a balancing act in which the warehouse manager juggles between the fragmented information available to him:

-What are the

-to prepare?

-known order lines

-to respond?

-What are the truck appointments to observe?
+- What are the known order lines to prepare? - What are the resources required to respond? - What is the stock status? - What are the truck appointments to observe?

+... and the unknown information that arrives progressively:

-The continuous or batch flow of new orders to prepare
+- ◆ The continuous or batch flow of new orders to prepare

+- The actual operation execution time

-Unplanned issues and contingencies
+- Unplanned issues and contingencies